-1. Find an appropriate surface.
+1. Find an appropriate surface for your art table.

 Fabulous options include an old coffee table, an old kitchen table, a board mounted on crates, or even an old crib.
 Really, anything will work as long as it’s kid-height and large enough for all of your children to sit and work at the same time.
 If it’s not, there will be lots of elbowing and tears.

 We opted for an old coffee table.
 It was the right height, has a bit of a lip for legs to tuck under, has storage underneath, and was no longer being used in our living room.

 There should be as many seats as there are children.
 Your seating plan may be as simple as sitting on the floor, depending on your table height.
 Otherwise, cushions or overturned crates would work.
 You can find pre-loved chairs at thrift stores or garage sales.
 If you’ve got some extra room in your budget, this rectangular table with these chairs is pretty perfect.